-How do we know New Yorkers think the universe revolves around them?
-Well, for one, when we set our calendar on West Coast time, they show up on East Coast time – because who (that matters) lives outside the Big Apple?
+Beware though – New Yorkers are a different breed.
+How do we know that they think the universe revolves around them?
+Well, for one, when we set our calendar on West Coast time, they show up on East Coast time.
+Because, who (that matters) lives outside the Big Apple?

 Jokes aside, we love the great city of NYC.
-If you are a New Yorker, just moved there with hope and zeal to conquer the consulting world, or are just looking for some world-class information on the top consulting firms in New York, you’re in the right place!
+If you are a New Yorker, just moved there with hope and zeal to conquer the consulting world, or are just looking for some world-class information on the top consulting firms in NYC, you’re in the right place!

 What about the Top Boutique Consulting Firms in New York?